 Types of Benefits Available Under Colorado Workers’ Compensation

-Colorado workers’ compensation provides four main types of benefits to injured workers: medical benefits, lost wage and disability benefits, disfigurement benefits, and death benefits.
+Colorado workers’ compensation provides four core benefits to injured workers: medical benefits, lost wage and disability benefits, disfigurement benefits, and death benefits.
+These protections matter deeply for workers who may already rely on housing services or SNAP to keep their households stable after an unexpected injury.

-Medical benefits cover all necessary treatment for workplace injuries without limits on time or cost.
+Medical benefits cover every necessary treatment related to your workplace injury, with no limits on time or cost.

-Lost wage and disability benefits offer financial support when you can’t work, paying two-thirds of your average weekly wage under classifications like Temporary Total Disability and Permanent Partial Disability.
+Lost wage and disability benefits replace two-thirds of your average weekly wage when you’re unable to work, using classifications such as Temporary Total Disability and Permanent Partial Disability to match the severity of your condition.

-Permanent disability benefits come after maximum medical improvement, with awards up to $150,000 for partial disability and lifelong payments for permanent total disability.
+Once you reach maximum medical improvement, permanent disability benefits may apply — including awards up to $150,000 for partial disability and lifelong payments for permanent total disability.

 Medical Benefits: Coverage and Transportation Reimbursement

-When you’re injured on the job, your employer must cover all medical expenses necessary to treat your work-related injury or illness, with no limits on how long or how much they’ll pay.
+When you’re injured on the job, your employer must cover all medical expenses needed to treat your work-related injury or illness, with no limits on how long or how much they must pay.
+This protection is especially vital for felons rebuilding their lives through steady work and for workers who might otherwise rely on cash aid to get through a financial crisis after an injury.

-Colorado law mandates comprehensive medical benefits, including doctor visits, hospitalizations, medications, therapies, and surgeries, without maximum weekly benefit caps on medical treatment.
+Colorado law guarantees comprehensive medical benefits, doctor visits, hospital care, medications, therapies, surgeries, and more, with no weekly caps and no restrictions on how long treatment can continue.

 Temporary Disability Benefits: TTD and TPD Explained